pretix/pretix-docs/docs/tutorial/organizer-account.md

 ![pretix.eu dashboard, showing upcoming events, a button for creating a new event, the mail address of the account currently logged in, and a sidebar with the following options: Dashboard, Events, Organizers, Search, User settings, Reports, Shipping list](../assets/screens/account/dashboard.png)

 After finishing account creation and logging in to [pretix.eu/control](https://pretix.eu/control/), we are greeted by the dashboard.
-Clicking the :btn:Organizers: button in the sidebar takes us to the "organizers" page.
+Clicking the :btn:Organizers: button in the sidebar takes us to the "Organizers" page.

 ![pretix.eu organizers page, showing the list of available organizer accounts which only includes 'Example Organizer'.
 There we will find a filter function for the list of available organizers and a button labeled 'Create a new organizer'](../assets/screens/organizer/organizers.png)